 Excerpts from the biography of George Stevens, written by Nina Stevens.

-George Stevens was the first effective director of the museum.
+George Stevens was the first real director of the museum.
 His wife, Nina, served as the assistant director.
 Edward Drummond Libbey was the president of the museum and the main benefactor.
 They were great friends.
 In regard to the creation of the museum, they had an interesting synergy as to the way Libbey would teasingly challenge them to the task of raising say $50,000, that he would then double.
 This went on for 25 years until they died -- Libbey in 1925, and Stevens in 1926.
 Nina wrote this memoir in 1939.
 Before creating the Toledo Museum, George had experience as a circus performer, poet, advertising man, theater manager, opera singer, tourist guide, actor and newspaper columnist.
 Nina was a writer and artist born in Port Huron, Michigan.
-Bold, progressive, daring, courageous and outrageous, they epitomize the collective personality and creative force of Toledo.
+Bold, progressive, daring, courageous and outrageous, they epitomized the collective personality and creative force of Toledo.

 How George and Nina met, 1902 p.
 24